boutproject/BOUT-dev/manual/sphinx/user_docs/variable_init.rst

 The ``gen`` member is used to store the input argument, and to make sure it’s deleted properly we add some code to the destructor.
-The constructor takes a single input, the :cpp:class:`FieldGenerator` argument to the ``sinh`` function, which is stored in the member ``gen`` .
+The constructor takes a single input, the `FieldGenerator` argument to the ``sinh`` function, which is stored in the member ``gen`` .